Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

-While the radial distribution of the points projected from a full \(p\) dimensional hypersphere follows the CDF in Eq.(\ref{eq:cdf}), the distribution in the slice is approximately uniform in the disk (as long as \(h \ll R\)).
+While the radial distribution of the points projected from a full \(p\) dimensional hypersphere follows the CDF in Eq.(\ref{eq:cdf}), the distribution in the slice can be made to be approximately uniform in the disk for some \(h \ll R\).
 Within the slice, the adjustment only accounts for relative areas in radial bins for a 2D uniform distribution.
-Thus, only re-weighting of bins to account for the piling from high dimensions needs to be conducted for the observations outside the slice.
-The weights can be calculated from the CDF.
+All weights can be calculated from the CDF.